Terms of Use

 This website is provided "as is" — which in plain English means: we've done our best to make it accurate and wonderful, but we can't legally promise it's perfect.
 We don't warrant that the site will be continuously available, error-free, or virus-free (though we're doing our best on all fronts).
 Use it in the spirit it's intended: with hope, curiosity, and a healthy dose of audacity.

-To the fullest extent permitted by applicable law, The Audacity project and its founding members are not liable for any indirect, incidental, or consequential damages arising from your use of this site.
+To the fullest extent permitted by applicable law, we are not liable for any indirect, incidental, or consequential damages arising from your use of this site.
 This includes, but is not limited to: lost profits, lost data, emotional investment in a dream that is still becoming real, or the inexplicable urge to quit your job and move to Costa Rica.

 (We take no responsibility for the Costa Rica urge.
 That one's on you.
 Though honestly — we get it.)